ArcaneNibble/ArcaneNibble.github.io/content/ui-and-platforms.md

 One convention of many "Unix-style" utilities is that they often produce minimal or even no output in normal situations, and that they normally run in a "one-shot" or "batch" fashion rather than being user-interactive like the "standard C" example.
 There are reasons for this (such as the ease of constructing shell scripts and pipelines), but *this is an idea which I originally had to learn "orally" many years ago, rather than via more-formalized written means*.

 If we try to refactor the code to work this way, one question comes up — what should we do when there's an error (such as an invalid number of sides)?
-A number of utilities that I use seem to have a common convention for reporting errors, but what actually _is_ this convention?
+A number of utilities that I use seem to have a common convention for reporting errors (i.e. printing the name of the program before printing the actual error message), but what actually _is_ this convention?
 It turns out that this originally came from [the GNU coding standards](https://www.gnu.org/prep/standards/html_node/Errors.html)!
 I did not know this until this experiment, and the fact that I didn't doesn't reflect well on the success of the mission of the GNU project.

 After I finished modifying the code to work in a "Unix-like" "one-shot" fashion, I ran into an issue (that the standard C implementation also shares but manages to hide) — the numbers it generated stopped being random on macOS.
 It turns out that it isn't actually specified how `rand` actually works under the hood, and the macOS implementation doesn't mix the bits of the seed around very well until you generate at least one random number.